 4) Non-Monetary Incentive

-These motivators provide an opportunity to humanize your recognition.
+These reward types provide an opportunity to humanize your recognition.
 An extra vacation day, experiential rewards, their photo on the Employee Wall Of Fame, and social media shout-outs are more personal and less transactional than monetary options.

 5) Spot Bonus